 Create a Meeting

-Click on the “Meeting” icon in the left-hand menu, and a tool overlay appears at the top of the screen showing a plus sign and “Create Meeting”.
+Click on the “Streams” icon in the left-hand menu, and a tool overlay appears at the top of the screen showing a plus sign and “Create Meeting”.

 Click on “Create Meeting” and a pop-up window opens asking you to name the room.

 Give the room a name.
-This can be anything, but as it will be visible at the top of the meeting window, it’s good to use a name that makes sense within your performance.
+This will be visible to everyone at the top of the meeting window, so use a name that makes sense within your performance.

 Click “Create Room” and you’ll see its icon appear in the overlay.
 Drag the icon onto the stage.